the-turing-way/the-turing-way/book/website/reproducible-research/reviewing/reviewing-checklist.md

 ## For the coder

-- Does the new code meets the required standards of the project?
+- Does the new code meet the required standards of the project?
   The standards are typically written under `contributing guidelines` by the project you are contributing to.
 - Is there [documentation](#documentation) that meets the required standards of the project?
 - Are you following any declared {ref}`style guide<rr-code-quality>` for the project?